ľ¹ÏÓ°Ôº

 Skip to Main Navigation

-Indigenous Peoples manage or hold tenure rights to approximately a quarter of the world¡¯s surface area, overlaying a significant portion of the world¡¯s biodiversity, almost half of the of the earth¡¯s protected areas and a significant proportion of the planet¡¯s most ecologically intact landscapes.
-Studies also reveal that .
-They hold vital ancestral knowledge and expertise on how to adapt, mitigate, and reduce climate and disaster risks.
+The world¡¯s approximately 476 million Indigenous Peoples are critical partners in development.
+They manage or hold tenure rights to approximately a quarter of the world's surface area, accounting for a significant portion of the world¡¯s biodiversity, nearly half of the earth¡¯s protected areas, and over half of the planet¡¯s remaining intact forests.

 Additional Resources